kirubel4/Real-Estate-Agency-website/README.md

 **Ayele Real Estate Agency

 This is a website that customers can buy and sell there house.

-Done by this technologys:
+It is easy and simple to use and user friendly web Done by this technologys:
   Full stack web
   frontend by react tailwind